 - Debt settlement can get rid of your debt faster, but it's not a free lunch.

 It’s no secret that debt—particularly credit card debt—is a major problem for millions of people.
-U.S. credit card debt hit an all-time high of $930 billion in February, 2020, with an average of $2,824 per American in the fourth quarter of 2019.
-American consumers also paid more than $100 billion annually in credit card interest in 2017, 2018, and 2019.
+U.S. credit card debt hit an all-time high of $1.03 trillion in Quarter 2, 2023.

 As interest rates rise and the cost of living (housing in particular) continues to escalate, more Americans are looking for help.
 If you’re one of them, you may have heard that debt relief companies can offer lower payments and help resolve your debt.
 A part of you may hope the claims are true, but there’s also probably a part of you that is skeptical—and that’s a good thing.